 You may use text to indicate Google Pay as a payment option and to promote Google Pay in your marketing communication.Capitalize the letters "G" and "P"

 Always use an uppercase "G" and an uppercase "P" followed by lowercase letters.
-Don't capitalize the full name "GOOGLE PAY" unless matching the typographic style on your website.
+Don't capitalize the full name "GOOGLE PAY" unless it's to match the typographic style on your website.
 Never use an uppercase "GOOGLE PAY" in your marketing communication.Don't abbreviate Google Pay

 Always write out the words "Google" and "Pay."Match the style on your website

-"Google Pay" should be set in the same font and typographic style as the rest of the text on your website.
-Don't try to mimic Google's typographic style.Don't translate Google Pay
+Set "Google Pay" in the same font and typographic style as the rest of the text on your website.
+Don't mimic Google's typographic style.Don't translate Google Pay

-"Google Pay" should always be written in English.
-Don't translate it to another language.Use the trademark symbol the first time "Google Pay" appears in marketing communication
+Always write "Google Pay" in English.
+Don't translate it into another language.Use the trademark symbol the first time "Google Pay" appears in marketing communication

-When using "Google Pay" in your marketing communication, you'll need to show the trademark symbol, ™, the first or most prominent time it appears.
-Don't use the trademark symbol when indicating Google Pay as a payment option on your website.
+When you use "Google Pay" in your marketing communication, show the trademark symbol, ™, the first or most prominent time that it appears.
+Don't use the trademark symbol when you indicate Google Pay as a payment option on your website.

 Google Pay best practices